sketch-hq/SketchAPI/docs/pages/file-format-specification.md

 excerpt: Sketch documents are stored as ZIP archives containing JSON encoded data
 ---

 The file format specification defines in human and machine readable format valid Sketch document JSON, and how this changes over time.
-The specification is written using the JSON Schema open standard, and published in a variety of formats via npm.
+The specification is written using the JSON Schema open standard, and published in a variety of formats via `npm`.

 Use the specification to build robust low level integrations of Sketch such as server and command-line applications.
 The specification is versioned independantly of Sketch itself and advances every time there's a change to the document structure.